wolfpackthatcodes/vite-typescript-package-toolkit/README.md

 $ make local-setup
 ```

+> [!NOTE]
-**Please note:** The Makefile `local-setup` target utilizes Docker.
+> The Makefile `local-setup` target utilizes Docker.
+Please have Docker installed and running before executing the make command.

+---

-#### Development
+#### Package Development

 During development, you can link your package to a project.
 This is often useful to test out new features or when trying to debug an issue.

+###### Link Package

 To link your package from within an app:

 - **From your package**:
   Run the `link` command to register the package.